Tax Strategies for Individuals

 Current Tax Strategies for Individuals

-If you’re like just about everyone else on the planet, you’ve probably had some struggles with navigating all that’s been happening in 2020.
-Once we happily bid farewell to this challenging year, the effects of 2020 could certainly still linger—like when you’re filing your annual taxes.
+If you’re like just about everyone else on the planet, you’ve probably had some struggles with navigating all that’s been happening this year.
+Once we happily bid farewell to this challenging year, the effects could certainly still linger—like when you’re filing your annual taxes.

-Before we start talking about deductions you should consider, let’s take a quick look at which tax bracket you fall under.
+Before we start talking about deductions you should consider, consider which tax bracket you fall under.
 After all, the amount of taxable income you make plays a big role in the taxes you pay.

 Depending on your tax bracket, you pay a flat rate PLUS a percentage of the money you make above the lowest amount of your tax bracket.
 The more taxable income you make, the more you pay back to the government.

-Please note: These are JUST the tax brackets for those filing as single.
-Tax brackets are different for those filing as head of household, married filing jointly, or married filing separately.
+Please note: Tax brackets are different for those filing single, as head of household, married filing jointly, or married filing separately.

 And, that number jumps dramatically as you enter each new tax bracket.